EvelynVoce/Smart-restaurant-management-system/README.md

 # AAD-Repo

-This repository contains the program we made for Advanced Analysis and Design.
-It is a restaurants' fridge database management system, with the database hosted on Azure and two applications available - desktop and web.
+This repository contains a restaurants' fridge database management system, with the database hosted on Azure and two applications available - desktop and web.

 Desktop Application
 - This is for the chefs and head chefs.